danilocid/sivig-php/Includes/plugins/bootstrap-4.4.1/site/docs/4.4/components/buttons.md

 ## Examples

-Bootstrap includes several predefined button styles, each serving its own semantic purpose, with a few extras thrown in for more control.
+Bootstrap Includes several predefined button styles, each serving its own semantic purpose, with a few extras thrown in for more control.

 {% capture example %}
 {% for color in site.data.theme-colors %}